Cache Oblivious Algorithms for Computing the Triplet Distance Between Trees: The New Algorithm for Binary Trees

-Let $L(T_{2})$ denote the set of leafs in $T_{2}$ and $\Lambda \subseteq L(T_{2})$.
+\subparagraph{Contraction Phase of \texorpdfstring{$T_{2}$}{Lg}.} Let $L(T_{2})$ denote the set of leaves in $T_{2}$ and~$\Lambda \subseteq L(T_{2})$.
 In the contraction phase, $T_{2}$ is compressed into a binary tree of size $\mathrm{O}(|\Lambda|)$ whose leaf set is $\Lambda$.
 The contraction is done in a way so that all the topologies induced by $\Lambda$ in $T_{2}$ are preserved in the compressed binary tree.
-This is achieved by the following three sequential steps:
+This is achieved by the following three sequential steps: \begin{itemize} \item Prune all leaves of $T_{2}$ that are not in $\Lambda$, \item Repeatedly prune all internal nodes of $T_{2}$ with no children, and \item Repeatedly contract unary internal nodes, i.e., nodes having exactly one~child. \end{itemize}